 Learn more about our partner Licensing Exam Preparation Services LLC (LEAP).

-Please contact Andrea Porter with any questions or concerns.
+Please contact the Assistant Dean, Student Services with any questions or concerns.

 - Review the licensure requirements carefully.
 Be sure that you are aware of any upcoming deadlines.